-In this article, learn more about the goals of acute treatment for migraine, including how acute treatment may help ease your symptoms and how you and your doctor can personalize a treatment plan that is right for you.
+Read on to learn more about the different goals of acute treatment for migraine and how you can work with your health care provider to personalize a treatment plan that is right for you.

 Acute treatment is a type of migraine treatment that is taken when you’re actively experiencing a migraine attack.1 Acute treatment may be taken early, at the beginning of a migraine attack, which can even be before the head pain starts.3